-

 Although there are some decent wet cell, or “flooded” lead-acid batteries, I simply do not put anything in my cars unless it’s AGM at minimum.
 I plan to try a lithium battery at some point.
 But for now, glass mat batteries are very affordable and have done really well for me.
 I simply haven’t needed to replace one.
 However, if I was in need of a new battery, I would explore the options out there for lithium because I really like trying new technology and lithium batteries simply cannot be matched in power and weight savings.

-In the world of consumer car batteries, you have a hierarchy that looks something like this: wet cell > AGM > lithium.
+In the world of consumer car batteries, you have a hierarchy that looks something like this: wet cell -> AGM -> lithium with lithium being considered a premium option.
 There are technically some other options sprinkled in there, but these are the three most common.
-I don’t have the technical expertise to educate most people on the differences in a technical manner.
-However, I will say that for the average consumer, once you get past wet cell batteries it comes down to two things: do you want to pay more now, or later?
+For the average consumer, once you get past wet cell batteries it comes down to two things: do you want to pay more now, or later?
 And how much do you value using premium products on your vehicles?

 With all of that said, I’m going to share a list of some of my favorite battery brands for your Subaru in no particular order.
 I’ve selected each of these batteries based on personal experience and on the experiences I’ve seen during my time in the commercial auto parts industry.
 This list explores more of the mid to high level batteries available.
 I personally do not use generic battery products and don’t trust them to keep me powered up when I’m a 3 hour drive from civilization.
 I really hope this helps as you begin the process of choosing your next battery.